Published on 2021-04-22

 You just touched a bit on the smart technology aspect that VDL also works on.
 What more can you tell us about the technologies used within your vehicles that make them smart?

-“We also have digital models that mimic the exact behavior of a vehicle in a virtual environment so we can simulate what will happen with a future release of a vehicle under the same circumstances.
-So data is getting increasingly important, not only in learning from today, but also using the data in engineering our vehicle for the future.”
+“We also have digital models that mimic the exact behavior of a vehicle in a virtual environment.
+This allows us to simulate future releases of a vehicle under the same circumstances.”
+“So, data is getting increasingly important.
+We use it not only to learn from today but also to engineer our vehicles for the future,” concludes Menno Kleingeld.

 Line-up of VDL developed electric heavy duty vehicles at the charge and test facility of VDL ETS in Valkenswaard